adobs/project/README.md

 # <a name=“usage”></a>Usage

 ### Account creation
 Create an account on OKC+.
-Through use of Selenium[link], creating an account on OKC+ also simultaneously registers the account with OkCupid.
+Through use of Selenium, the creation of an account on OKC+ also simultaneously registers the account with OkCupid.

 ### Login